Small Ball Poker

 "Small Ball" is an advanced style of play that was initially coined by Dan Harrington in his Harrington on Hold'em series of tournament strategy books.

 However, this term and style of play later gained more recognition through strategy articles and videos by Daniel Negreanu.
-You can see a bunch of videos on how to play small ball on Negreanu's PokerVT training site.

 In fairness though, it's hard to give either Harrington (or Negreanu) full credit for this style of play.
 It's likely that this style had been employed by many professional poker players before them, but they just hadn't named it.